HL7EE/fhir.ee/build.md

 ### fhir.ee
 Contains offcial artefacts and web site
 - \ (root) - The content of current project startting from directory "root"
+- \ImplementationGuide - the root for latest official of IG, For example:
+  - htttps://fhir.ee/ImplementationGuide/ee-base - The official version of Estonian Base Implementation Guide
+  - htttps://fhir.ee/ImplementationGuide/mpi - The official version of Master Patient Inde (MPI) Implementation Guide
 - redirects - The ability to specify Ngnix instructions to rewrite location of the different resources (mostly terminology).
 It includes:
   - CodeSystem
   - ValueSet